 Students will receive an invitation via email to complete feedback and self-assessment questionnaires at regular points throughout their course.
 It is expected that students will fill in these feedback and self-assessment forms at least once a year.

 Undergraduates are admitted specifically for a particular subject, but a request to change course may be considered.

 For the College to agree, tuition must be available, and the tutors concerned must be satisfied that the applicant is sufficiently well qualified and strongly motivated to do well at the proposed subject.
 Changes are not usually permitted into courses for which the College does not admit students.
 Changes are usually not possible where a significant part of the new course, or a necessary University examination, has been missed, so a student considering a transfer should consult the relevant tutors at the earliest possible stage.
 If the First Public Examination in the student’s present subject is imminent, being allowed to change will normally depend on doing well in it.

 The first rule if you are thinking of changing course is to act swiftly - the passage of time will only make it more difficult.
-Secondly, while an informal approach to a tutor in the subject to which you are thinking of moving is entirely appropriate, if you decide to apply to change subject, then you should write to the Tutor for Undergraduates with your request, and you should ensure that your present tutors are aware of your doing so.
-A decision on whether or not to approve the change will be made by the Tutorial Board and will only be given with the approval of the tutors in the subject into which a student is moving, the tutors of the subject from which the student is moving, and the Tutor for Undergraduates.
+Secondly, while an informal approach to a tutor in the subject to which you are thinking of moving is entirely appropriate, if you decide to apply to change subject, then you should write to the Senior Tutor with your request, and you should ensure that your present tutors are aware of your doing so.
+A decision on whether or not to approve the change will be noted by the Tutorial Board and will only be given with the approval of the tutors in the subject into which a student is moving, the tutors of the subject from which the student is moving, and the Senior Tutor.